 Deposits are valued at cost or cost plus interest and are categorized as either (1) insured, or for which the securities are held by the District's agent in the District's name, (2) collateralized, and for which the securities are held by the pledging financial institution's trust department or agent in the District's name, or (3) uncollateralized.
-At June 30, 2022, total deposits of \$7,074,281 were fully insured and collateralized by the District's agent in the District's name.
+At June 30, 2023 all deposits were fully insured and collateralized by the District's agent in the District's name.